grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 Johnny: That's because we need to reserve the seats before we update the information in some kind of storage.
 If we got the order wrong, the change could be lost.

 Benjamin: But there's something missing in this Statement.
-I just looked at the outputs out users expect:
+I just looked at the outputs our users expect:

 ```csharp
 public class ReservationDto